Click on a question in the list and it will take you to the answer. Click on the Link “Back to Top” to get back to this list.

 - How do I make my voice heard?

-- I want to be more active in the efforts to keep poker legal, what can I do?
+- How can I be more active in the fight to keep poker legal?

 - Why does the Poker Players Alliance believe that poker is a game of skill?

-- Who can I contact if I am concerned about my own gambling?
+- Who can I contact if I have general questions about PPA?